KEYPOINTS FROM ARTICLE:

 Businesses who do not voluntarily switch to a paid service by this date will be automatically moved to one.
 As of August 1, all unpaid account will be suspended.

-For those using the G Suite legacy free edition for non-commercial purposes, you can opt out of the transition to Google Workspace by clicking here (requires a super administrator account) or going to the Google Admin console.
+For those using the G Suite legacy free edition for non-commercial purposes, you can opt out of the transition to Google Workspace (requires a super administrator account) or going to the Google Admin console.
 You can continue using your custom domain(s) with Gmail, retain access to no-cost Google services such as Google Drive and Google Meet, and keep your purchases and data.

 Users who don’t take any action will have their account suspended also starting on August 1, 2022.
 To reactivate your account, you will either need to upgrade to Google Workspace or opt out of the transition for non-commercial use.